โœ๏ธIntro to Christianity

 Tridentine Creed

-• Council of Trent (1545-1563)—the Catholic counter-reformation council that systematized church teaching in response to Luther, Calvin, and other reformers
+• Council of Trent (1545-1563).
+This was the major Catholic counter-reformation council that systematized church teaching in response to Luther, Calvin, and other reformers.
+The creed (also called the Profession of the Tridentine Faith, issued in 1564) summarized the council's conclusions.

-• Faith and works together—directly counters the Protestant doctrine of sola fide (faith alone) by affirming that both faith and works contribute to salvation
+• Faith and works together.
+It directly counters the Protestant doctrine of sola fide (faith alone) by affirming that both faith and works contribute to salvation.
+It also upholds the seven sacraments, purgatory, the veneration of saints, and indulgences.

-• Authority of tradition—reaffirms that church tradition and papal authority stand alongside Scripture, rejecting the Protestant principle of sola scriptura
+• Authority of tradition.
+It reaffirms that church tradition and papal authority stand alongside Scripture as sources of divine revelation, rejecting the Protestant principle of sola scriptura (Scripture alone).

-Compare: Nicene Creed vs. Tridentine Creed—the Nicene Creed unified the ancient church against internal heresy, while the Tridentine Creed defended Catholic distinctives against Protestant separation.
-Both responded to threats to church unity, but from different eras and different theological opponents.
+Compare: Nicene Creed vs. Tridentine Creed: the Nicene Creed unified the ancient church against an internal theological heresy (Arianism), while the Tridentine Creed defended Catholic distinctives against Protestant separation.
+Both responded to threats to church unity, but from different eras and against different theological opponents.
+The Nicene Creed is ecumenical (shared across traditions); the Tridentine Creed is specifically Catholic.

 Quick Reference Table